denoland/manual/references/contributing/style_guide.md

 ### Use TypeScript instead of JavaScript.

-### Use the term "module" instead of "library" or "package".

-For clarity and consistency, avoid the terms "library" and "package".
-Instead use "module" to refer to a single JS or TS file and also to refer to a directory of TS/JS code.

 ### Do not use the filename `index.ts`/`index.js`.

 Deno does not treat "index.js" or "index.ts" in a special way.
 By using these